 News & Events

-Please, Call the office before your scheduled appointment if any of the following apply to you
+Please, do not bring any guests if the following applies to them, and call the office before your scheduled appointment if any of the following apply to you

 - • Tested positive for Covid-19 within the last 2 weeks